Skip to contents

 }

-Mirror websites (mirrors) are websites hosted in various parts of the world with the same content as the main website.
+Mirror websites (‘mirrors’) are websites hosted in various parts of the world with the same content as the main website.
 Using a nearby mirror allows for faster downloads.
-Mirrors of repositories can be selected using utils::setRepositories().
+Mirrors of repositories can be selected using utils::setRepositories(), which in the documentation also mentions options("repos"), options("BioC_mirror") and the environment variable R_REPOSITORIES (the value of which is shown by Sys.getenv("R_REPOSITORIES")).

 CRAN mirrors, with information about their status that is also available from within R through utils::getCRANmirrors(), can be selected using utils::chooseCRANmirror().
 However, RStudio uses the RStudio CRAN mirror with its own global distribution, which is signalled by the message 'getOption("repos")' replaces Bioconductor standard repositories, see 'help("repositories", package = "BiocManager")' for details.